Gertobin11/match2kidzgame/testing.md

 or any additional comments.
 I used EmailJS to send the site users details and feedback to my email.
 The alert when the email was sent also popped up.
 This all worked as it it is supposed to.
 [Screenshot 1](assets/images/test-images/contact-form-with-emailjs.jpg), [screenshot 2](assets/images/test-images/contact-form-success-alert.jpg), [screenshot 3](assets/images/test-images/email-response-from-feedback-form.jpg).
+* Navigation.
+The navigation was an important aspect of the site as it was developed for kids.
+The big buttons provided a clear and easy method to navigate the site, I tested all the buttons and they linked correctly.
+The [navbar](assets/images/test-images/navbar-screen.jpg)also provided another means to get around the site which was clear and worked correctly.

  ## Functionality
  ---